 About Ransomware

-Ransomware is a variety of malicious software that encrypts or deletes a victim's files so they are unusable or are publicized.
-Crypto-ransomware often locks the target's computer.
-To avoid the carnage, the target is asked to send a specified ransom, typically via a crypto currency like Bitcoin, within a brief period of time.
-There is no guarantee that paying the ransom will restore the damaged data or avoid its publication.
-Files can be encrypted or erased across a network depending on the victim's write permissions, and you cannot solve the strong encryption algorithms used on the hostage files.
-A typical ransomware delivery package is booby-trapped email, whereby the user is lured into interacting with by a social engineering technique known as spear phishing.
-This causes the email message to look as though it came from a trusted source.
-Another common vulnerability is an improperly secured RDP port.
+Ransomware is a variety of malware that encrypts or deletes files so they cannot be used or are made publicly available.
+Ransomware sometimes locks the victim's computer.
+To prevent the damage, the victim is asked to pay a specified amount of money (the ransom), usually via a crypto currency such as Bitcoin, within a brief period of time.
+It is never certain that delivering the ransom will recover the lost data or avoid its publication.
+Files can be encrypted or erased throughout a network based on the target's write permissions, and you cannot break the military-grade encryption technologies used on the hostage files.
+A common ransomware delivery package is booby-trapped email, whereby the target is lured into responding to by a social engineering exploit known as spear phishing.
+This makes the email message to look as though it came from a trusted source.
+Another popular vulnerability is an improperly protected Remote Desktop Protocol (RDP) port.

-Ask Progent About the ProSight Ransomware Readiness Checkup in Atlanta
+Ask Progent About the ProSight Ransomware Susceptibility Testing in Atlanta

-For pricing information and to learn more about how Progent's ProSight Ransomware Vulnerability Checkup can bolster your defense against crypto-ransomware in Atlanta, phone Progent at
+For pricing details and to find out more about how Progent's ProSight Ransomware Susceptibility Consultation can enhance your defense against ransomware in Atlanta, phone Progent at